chadsansing/virginia-cube/README.md

 We have since updated it with local players' favorite cards from throughout Magic history, as well as with several multi-color cards to promote a red splash in other decks.

 Development began in 2016.
-We typically rotate 10 cards every other month.
+We typically cards when a new set comes out, which gives us a cosistent, recurring opportunity to evaluate what's working and not working in the cube and to order cards - new and old - that can help improve it and make it more fun to draft.

 ## Themes

-Well-suppiorted themes that are draftable from the cube include:
+Well-supported themes that are draftable from the cube include:

 - 5C Ramp
 - Artifacts